carls31/carls31/README.md

 Interested in:
  - Machine Learning and Deep Learning algorithms
  - Earth Observation and Remote Sensing applications
- - Climate Risk Modeling for Natural Hazard assessment
+ - Catastrophe Risk Modeling for Natural Hazard assessment

 Also, I am a sportsman person, enthusiast in discovering new places, I really like cooking and listening to music.